-A very common question out there is “what do I need for a starter home recording studio?
+A very common question out there is "what gear do I need to start recording audio at home?

 This is a re-post of something that get asked all the time.
 It is a question asked on Yahoo!
 Answers several months ago, though some form of it seems to be asked and answered almost daily.